-In this section we delve into examples of resolution offered by dreams and how to interpret and understand their meaning and significance.
+In this section, Dream Resolution Part 3, we delve into more examples of resolution offered by dreams and how to interpret and understand their meaning and significance.
+The point is to learn how to answer questions and find solutions in dreams.

 A female high school art teacher dreams that she meets actor Steve Buscemi in a craft store.
 He is an employee and helps her look around.
 Romantic chemistry bubbles between them, but she is conscious of the fact she has a boyfriend in her waking life.
 At one point they kiss.
 She has feelings for him, causing her conflict.